ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_12.rst

 ============

 - Bump the minimum Python version requirement for the controller to Python 3.8.
 This will be a hard requirement.
+- Deprecate Python 2.6 support for managed/target hosts.
+The release of ``ansible-core==2.13`` will remove Python 2.6 support.
 - Introduce split-controller testing in ``ansible-test`` to separate dependencies for the controller from dependencies on the target.
 - Extend the functionality of ``module_defaults`` ``action_groups`` to be created and presented by collections.
 - Implement object proxies, to expose restricted interfaces between parts of the code, and enable deprecations of attributes and variables.